Spread the love

 • 9:00 – 11:00 AM (Day of Bake):

-• While the sourdough cinnamon rolls are baking, make the cream cheese frosting.
+• Bake and make cream cheese frosting.

 • 10:30 AM (Day of Bake):